The Banking Regulation Review: European Union

 The ESAs' powers here are triggered by the Council adopting a decision determining the existence of an emergency situation.
 The Council is required to consult the Commission and the ESRB and, where appropriate, the ESAs.
 An emergency situation is defined as one where there are 'adverse developments which may seriously jeopardise the orderly functioning and integrity of financial markets or the stability of the whole or part of the financial system in the Union'.

-Where the Council has adopted such a decision, the ESA may, where coordinated action is necessary, adopt individual decisions requiring competent authorities to take action in accordance with EU law that are needed to address adverse developments in the markets or the stability of the wider financial system by ensuring that financial institutions and competent authorities satisfy the requirements laid down in that legislation.
-The ESA can enforce a decision if the competent authority does not comply where urgent action is required.
+Where the Council has adopted such a decision, the ESA may, where coordinated action is necessary, adopt individual decisions requiring national regulators to take action in accordance with EU law that are needed to address adverse developments in the markets or the stability of the wider financial system by ensuring that financial institutions and national regulators satisfy the requirements laid down in that legislation.
+The ESA can enforce a decision if the national regulator does not comply where urgent action is required.

 Settlement of disagreements